Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Notations and problem definition

+In this work, we focus on the practical scenario where the probability distributions of random variables are unknown.
+For each item, $L$ sample data is collected, denoted as $d_{ijl}, i\in {1,\ldots,m}, j\in N_i, l\in {1,\ldots,L}$, which is assumed to be independent and identically distributed (i.i.d.).
+To avoid trivial solutions, we also assume that the following inequality holds:

-Note that MCKP is NP-hard \cite{sinha1979multiple}.
-Supposing that all samples of each item's weight $w_{ij}$ are the same, then DDCCMCKP reduces to traditional MCKP.
-Therefore, MCKP can be seen as a special case of DDCCMCKP, which indicates that DDCCMCKP is also NP-hard.
-It motivates us to adopt an algorithm based on a heuristic search framework to solve DDCCMCKP.
+Note that MCKP is proven to be NP-hard \cite{sinha1979multiple}.
+Consider the scenario where item's weights $w_{ij}$ follow a particular distribution which takes probability 1 at one value, then CCMCKP simplifies to classic MCKP.
+Consequently, MCKP can be regarded as a special case of CCMCKP, implying that CCMCKP is also NP-hard.